 After the initial assessment, we identify the root cause of your ankle pain.
-We use this information to develop a customized physical therapy treatment plan.
+We use this information to develop a customized physical therapy ankle pain treatment plan.

-Physical therapy treatments for ankle pain focus on alleviating the soreness and preventing further inflammation of the affected site.
+Physical therapy for ankle pain treatment focuses on alleviating the soreness and preventing further inflammation of the affected site.
 We also aim to improve the full range of motion in the ankle joint to facilitate your movements.
 Strengthening exercises and pain management techniques support joint flexibility and coordination.

 Modifying your diet, recommending orthopedic footwear, and teaching ergonomic techniques are another aspect of our personalized treatment programs.
 Addressing these variables ensures that your lifestyle habits facilitate the healing process.